 The survey will collect demographic information in addition to submitted questions.
 Priority will be given to proposals that are likely to result in high-quality, peer-reviewed publications.
 Read more about what you need to know before applying.

+The survey will be conducted in fall of 2020.
 Researchers whose questions are included in the survey will have exclusive access to their portion of the survey results for 90 days.
-After that, the data will be made available in the CERA clearinghouse.
+After the 90 days, the data will be added to the CERA data repository.